Oslandia/workshop-qwc2/workshop.md

 * OGC compliancy platform
 * More unit tests
 * And tons of fixes

+The workshop VM has QGIS Server 3 pre-installed.
+It is installed as a Docker image.
+You can do `docker images` in a console to verify that the `qgis-exec` Docker image is present.
+You should also see the `nginx:1.13` image, which will be our web server for QGIS Server 3.

+The Docker images are there, but no container is running for the moment.
+Starting the QGIS and the NGINX containers will be done with the next exercise.

+The QGIS Server Docker image (`qgis-exec`) was created using the [docker-qgis](https://github.com/Oslandia/docker-qgis) project by Oslandia.
+This project offers two Docker images: the `qgis-build` image for building QGIS Server, and the `qgis-exec` image for executing QGIS Server.
+We just use the latter in this workshop.

 ## Install and use the QWC2 demo app